Argentine Naval Aviation: Present day

 In June 2022 it was reported that Argentina was seeking to potentially revive the project to purchase the P-3C from the United States since none of the former P-3Bs were operational.
 However, it was also reported that even if the deal went ahead it would still take time to bring the ex-US Navy P-3Cs back into flying condition in the United States.
 As a result, work on the P-3B upgrade continued even though, in December 2022, it was reported that the refurbishment of the P-3B was proceeding slower than anticipated and while a revised delivery date of the first upgraded P-3B had been projected for September 2023, that schedule might now face delays.
 In February 2023 it was reported that Argentina was negotiating with Norway to purchase three or four of its surplus P-3Cs.
 In September 2023, Argentina agreed to buy 3x P-3C ASW/ASuW and 1x P-3N search and rescue aircraft from Norway, the first were to arrive at Trelew Almirante Zar Naval Air Base in October 2023.
 However, by years end the aircraft had not been delivered due to an Argentine failure to make the required payment.
 In March 2024, it was reported that the initial payments had been made.
 Delivery of the first aircraft took place in September 2024, with the remaining aircraft to follow in 2025.
+These dates were subsequently pushed back with the third of four aircraft only starting refurbishment in the United States in February 2026.

 In 2022, the Navy took additional measures to try to retain a viable helicopter fleet by acquiring two additional Sea King helicopters in order to increase overall numbers of operational aircraft of this type.
 Early in 2023, it was reported that the Navy was also interested in the potential acquisition of additional surplus helicopters from Canada, though it remained to be seen whether such a purchase would be realized.